Matthewphilip/user-data/README.md

 Frontend:
 Built using Vue3 (Composition API) and Typescript with a pinia store for the state data.
 Used the Atomic Design component build structure, with responsive design mobile first styling where required.
 I kept the typescript data structures within the store file (as its not a big app with loads of data), for larger apps I might keep these structures in a seprarate file.

+Vitest used for frontend testing, run using "npx vitest run".
+Example test added for uploading csv file.

 Backend:
 Database setup in MySql Workbench and Docker (docker compose up).
 Backend code is structured using a layered architecture with the Service-Repository pattern to allow separation of concerns.